-Last month we looked at our favourite European destinations to visit this autumn.
-Today, we’re highlighting the joys of visiting Europe during November and December, with its many beautiful and traditional Christmas markets.
-From Germany and Austria to Belgium and Sweden, it’s an opportunity to soak up the culture of each region with beautifully decorated log cabins, festive food and a warming glass of mulled wine.
+Previously we looked at our favourite European destinations to visit in autumn.
+Now, we’re highlighting the joys of visiting Europe during November and December, with its many beautiful and traditional Christmas markets.
+From Germany and Austria to Belgium and Sweden, it’s an opportunity to soak up the culture of each region with beautifully decorated log cabins, festive food, and a warming glass of mulled wine.

-Germany: You can’t mention Christmas markets without thinking of Germany.
+You can’t mention Christmas markets without thinking of Germany.
 Not only does it offer some of the best Christmas markets in Europe, but one of the largest choices with seemingly one in every city.
-Its capital, Berlin, alone has around 60 Christmas markets across its city every year with the largest of these at Kaiser Wilhelm Gedächtniskirche (21st Nov – 1st Jan).
-For details of other German Christmas markets click here.
+Its capital, Berlin, alone has around 60 Christmas markets across its city every year.

 Getting a Free Spirit travel insurance quote online is quick and easy.
-Simply click here to get your quote.
-Alternatively, give us a call on 02392 419 080 between 8am and 6pm, Monday to Friday (closed Bank Holidays).
+Give us a call on 02392 419 080.
 We’ll ask you a few questions to ensure you get the right cover.

-Top Tip: before you book your trip, please check the operating dates of your chosen Christmas market, just in case there’s any changes from the information we’ve given.
+Top Tip: before you book your Christmas break, check the operating dates of your chosen Christmas market, just in case there are any changes from the information we’ve given.